Fix: BSOD After System Reset in Windows

 Update the network driver

-8. Follow the on-screen instructions to update the driver and then restart your computer.
+8. Follow the on-screen steps to update your driver, then reboot your PC.

-1. Press the Win + S keys together to open the Windows Search tab.
+1. Press Win + S to open Windows Search.

-2. Type Windows Memory Diagnostic in the search area and hit Open.
+2. Type Windows Memory Diagnostic and open it.

 Run the Windows Memory Diagnostic tool